p1nkun1c0rns/awesomeness/README.md

 - [GAM](https://github.com/jay0lee/GAM) - GAM is a command line tool for Google Workspace (fka G Suite) Administrators to manage domain and user settings quickly and easily.
 - [navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line and application launchers.
 - [ripgrep-all](https://github.com/phiresky/ripgrep-all) - rga is a line-oriented search tool that allows you to look for a regex in a multitude of file types. rga wraps the awesome ripgrep and enables it to search in pdf, docx, sqlite, jpg, movie subtitles (mkv, mp4), etc.
+- [marktext](https://github.com/marktext/marktext) - A simple and elegant open-source markdown editor that focused on speed and usability.

 ## Sec